Meet the Robinsons (video game)

-Meet the Robinsons is a 2007 action-adventure game developed by Avalanche Software and published by Disney Interactive Studios.
+Meet the Robinsons is a 2007 action-adventure game developed by Avalanche Software and published by Buena Vista Games.
 It is based on the 2007 film of the same name.

 Console version

 Storyline

 The game begins with Wilbur Robinson doing some time-traveling of his own, risking both his safety and the time stream in the process.
 Despite his father's warning not to mess with the time machine while he's away on a business trip, Wilbur doesn't seem fazed.
 Soon, the second time machine is stolen by the Bowler Hat Guy and Wilbur ends up following him into the past.
 It is here where Wilbur accidentally knocks down Stanley and Lizzie, disrupting the time stream in the process.
 With their projects ruined and their dreams crushed, an alternate future develops.

 Carl immediately calls Wilbur back to the future, realizing that their world is now under the dangerous control of Emperor Stanley and Queen Lizzie.
 It is up to Wilbur to fix the time stream before he can go back to pursue the Bowler Hat Guy, events which lead straight-up to Wilbur's entrance in the movie.